 These genetic modifications can trigger abnormal cell behavior.
 For example, the location of genome integration could interfere with normal cell functioning, another possibility is that high levels of ectopic expression of a fluorescently labeled target could alter behavior or even become toxic to cells1.
 Furthermore, fluorescent proteins are large and can hinder the normal functioning of the protein of interest (this is less of an issue with fluorescent peptides which are much smaller), which can alter normal behavior and/or mislead your findings3.

-A major drawback of live fluorescence imaging is phototoxicity (Fig.1).
+A major drawback of live fluorescence imaging is phototoxicity, which cal be recognized by looking for phenotypic indications (Figure1).
 The low- and high-wavelength light emitted by lasers to excite fluorophores becomes toxic to cells.
 Furthermore, photoexcited fluorophores can release reactive oxygen species, which damage cellular structures.
 These perturbations cause cells to behave abnormally and/or die.
 This interferes with the experimental process and greatly limits the time live cells can be analyzed under a fluorescent microscope1,3.

-Label-free imaging, as the name suggests, is visualizing cells that have not been labeled or altered in any way.
-To achieve this goal bright field, phase contrast and differential interference contrast microscopy can be used to visualize label-free cells.
-The two latter techniques are used to improve on the image quality of standard bright field microscopy.
+Label-free imaging, as the name suggests, can be defined as a method for visualizing cells that have not been labeled or altered in any way.
+To achieve this goal bright-field, phase contrast and differential interference contrast microscopy can be used to visualize label-free cells.
+The two latter techniques are used to improve on the image quality of standard bright-field microscopy.

 Although the applications for label-free imaging are not as extensive as fluorescence imaging, they do however have several obvious benefits.